pkeilbach/htwg-practical-nlp/docs/lectures/sequence_models.md

 With this, a bi-directional RNN can capture information from both the past and the future context.

-Note that the computations of the forward and backward RNNs are independent of each other, and thus, can be parallelized.
+Note that the computations of the forward and backward RNNs are **independent of each other**, and thus, can be parallelized.

 ![Illustration of a bi-directional RNN](https://colah.github.io/posts/2015-09-NN-Types-FP/img/RNN-bidirectional.png)